skorobogatydmitry/excadg/README.md

 ### Payload implementation

 Payload is a piece of code to execute in a single vertex.
 This code should be self-contained and use specific ways to communicate with other vertices.
 There is a [{ExcADG::Payload}](lib/excadg/payload.rb) module to make a custom payload class.
-Read through its documentation to get familiar with its interface.
+Read through its documentation to get familiar with the interface.

 Here is a very basic example of a payload that echoes a message: